ghostery/adblocker/bench/comparison/overview.md

 trade *memory* against *CPU usage*.

 From the previous measurements we see that Ghostery out-performs other libraries in terms of matching speed.
-Without going into too much details, here are some of the optimizations which can explain these
+Without going into too many details, here are some of the optimizations which can explain these
 results: